5 Tips for Healthy, Loving Relationships

 Psychology instructor Holly Parker shares her thoughts on the makings of a strong relationship.

 Romantic relationships, in all of their complexity, are a fundamental component of our lives.
 And as the poet Rainer Maria Rilke mused, “There is scarcely anything more difficult than to love one another.”

-So this Valentine’s Day we’re asking, what makes a good relationship?
-To that end, Holly Parker, a clinical psychologist and instructor for the course The Psychology of Close Relationships, offers her advice on how to have healthy and loving romantic relationships.
+What makes a good relationship?
+Holly Parker, a clinical psychologist and instructor of the course The Psychology of Close Relationships, offers her advice on how to have healthy and loving romantic relationships.

 1. See the best in your partner and the relationship

 Research on perception and attention shows that we see more of what we look for, so if you’re looking for signs of kindness, that’s more likely to stand out to you.
 How you think about and interpret your partner’s actions, intentions, and words also affects how you feel and understand a situation with them, which in turn affects how you behave toward them.